 Alabama Medicaid Agency Fraud Hotline

-W. It is each affected party's responsibility to comply with the applicable HSF policies, compliance plans, rules, regulations, and laws.
+It is each affected party's responsibility to comply with the applicable USA Health policies, compliance plans, rules, regulations, and laws.